Freshman- and Sophomore-year: Selected National Scholarships and Fellowships

 * Barry M. Goldwater Scholarship

 - For outstanding sophomore and junior students (top 25% of class and minimum 3.75 cumulative GPA) in mathematics, natural sciences, or engineering who are preparing for graduate study (usually Ph.D.) and research-oriented careers in their field.
-Open to U.S. citizens, resident aliens, or nationals.
+Open to United States citizens, permanent residents, or, in the case of nominees from American Samoa or the Commonwealth of the Mariana Islands, U.S. nationals.

 - Worth up to $7500/year for the remaining year(s) of undergraduate study.